vthorrf/YABS/README.md

-YABS: Yet Another Bayesian Sampler (version 0.1.0)
+YABS: Yet Another Bayesian Sampler (version 0.1.4)
 =============

 This package is intended to provide a flexible tool for Bayesian Modeling.
 It is similar to LaplacesDemon and fmcmc, but the MCMC algorithms are written in C++, speeding up the calculations in comparison to these packages.
 YABS computational efficiency does not equals JAGS' or Stan's, but it can be used when fitting less complex models.
 Currently, YABS generates samples only for real-valued parameters (i.e., parameters that can have positive and negative real values).

-This package should be considered experimental in this point of development.
+This package should be considered experimental at this point of development.
 The following MCMC algorithms are implemented:

 * Hit-and-Run Metropolis (`algo = "harm"` argument)
 * Hit-and-Run Metropolis-within Gibbs (`algo = "harmwg"` argument)
 * Steepest Hit-and-Run Metropolis (`algo = "sharm"` argument)
-* No-U-Turn Sampler with Dual Averaging (`algo = "nutsda"` argument)

 # Installation #